 - Timothy Dalton – the one who has risen the most in the role in my estimation.

-- Pierce Brosnan – dropped some, chiefly for the last two films as Bond.
+- Pierce Brosnan – dropped some, chiefly for his last two films as OO7.

 - Roger Moore – I’ve picked on him a lot, but at least there’s The Spy Who Loved Me.